JoshuaTwigg/JoshuaTwigg/README.md

 ![zzzz](https://github.com/JoshuaTwigg/JoshuaTwigg/assets/105489684/44d7a419-b265-4ca7-89c8-9f9dd2ff7b49)

+<p>I enjoy being creative, self taught and building something great from little to nothing and accomplishing a great task with a series of small actions.

+taught myself how to play various instruments, music production and song writing for personal projects. programming, amongst others and I am eager to learn more in these fields I am interested in philosophy and keen for new experiences</p>

 - 🔭 I’m currently working on University Group projects [project name A](project name A) love to collaborate on repos